clover/codelab-remote-pay-cloud/README.md

 ### How to Follow Along

 You should keep this document open to follow along while completing the tutorial in your favorite text editor.
-As you progress, making and saving JavaScript changes, the POS will hot-reload in your browser of choice.
+As you progress, making and saving JavaScript changes, the POS will hot reload in your browser of choice.

 ### Help, I'm Stuck!

-If you get stuck, check out Clover's [Developer Community](https://community.clover.com/).
+If you get stuck, first check the browser's developer console for any error messages and then try a hard reload.
+If that doesn't resolve the issue, visit Clover's [Developer Community](https://community.clover.com/).
 If you don't find someone with the same question, post a new one, and we'll help you out.

 With this out of the way, let's get started!